isomerpages/govtech-stp/_singaporean-familial-ties-lane/01a-requirements-and-process.md

     <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>Immigration Clearance and Imposition of Health Control Measures</b></td>
      <td style="margin-top:0px; margin-bottom:0px; font-size:16px; border-right:1px solid #D8D8D8;">
        <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">After obtaining arrival immigration clearance, travellers will be directed to take an on-arrival <a href="/health/covid19-tests/pcrtest">COVID-19 PCR test</a> before commuting directly to their own accommodation or <a href="/health/shn/sdf">SDF</a>.</p>
-       <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Depending on the traveller’s last 14-day travel history prior to arrival in Singapore, a <a href="/health/shn/">Stay-Home Notice</a> (SHN) may be served.
+       <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Depending on the traveller’s travel history prior to arrival in Singapore, a <a href="/health/shn/">Stay-Home Notice</a> (SHN) may be served.
 See Section 5 (“Post-Arrival”) for more details</p>
        <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;">Travellers may refer to this <a href="/files/SHN-and-swab-summary.pdf">table</a> to find out which requirement they would be subjected to upon arrival.</p>
+      <p style="margin-top:0px; margin-bottom:0px; font-size:16px; line-height:1.5;"> Travellers arriving from countries/regions at S/N 3 of the table here are permitted to opt out of staying at the SDF, subject to approval and relevant terms and conditions here.</p>
     </td>
   </tr>
   <tr>
     <td style="font-size:16px;border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8;border-bottom:1px solid #D8D8D8; background-color:#EDEDED"><b>Transport from Checkpoint to Accommodation</b></td>
     <td style="font-size:16px;border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;">For travellers on self-isolation/serving Stay Home Notice (SHN) at a place of residence/self-sourced (non-residential) accommodation, they must take private transportation, <a href="/health/faq#transport">taxi, or private hire car</a> from the immigration checkpoint to the declared place of accommodation immediately after their on-arrival COVID-19 PCR test.
 The use of public transport is not allowed.<br/><br/>

-For travellers serving SHN at an SHN Dedicated Facility (SDF), dedicated transport will be provided from the checkpoint to the accomodation.
+For travellers serving SHN at an SHN Dedicated Facility (SDF), dedicated transport will be provided from the checkpoint to the accommodation.
 <br/><br/>
 For travellers who are required to serve SHN at an SHN Dedicated Facility (SDF) <u>but have received approval to opt-out of stay at the SDFs</u>, they must make transport arrangements at their own cost from Strides Transportation Pte Ltd for the following:
 <ol style="margin-top:0px; list-style-type:lower-latin;">